kaluzaaa/aks-101-ops-and-sec/labs/03-monitoring-and-logging-in-aks/README.md

 az aks show -n <name-of-your-cluster> -g <resource-group-name> --query addonProfiles
 ```

-## Analyze logs
+## Analyze Cluter metrics

 1. Navigate to Azure Monitor
 2. Open Containers blade.
 3. Your AKS cluster should be set as moniotred.
-4. Review logs and statitics by clicking on your cluster link and opening Monitoring\Insights blade.
+4. Review metrics and statitics by clicking on your cluster link and opening Monitoring\Insights blade.

    ![Insights](img/add-filter-option-01.png)